Rigby-David/jan-why-i-autha/README.md

 | Authenticated users are redirected to the other page from the home page        | 1      |
 | Unauthenticated users are redirected back to the home page from the other page | 1      |

+# Stretch:

+current logged in user can see a list of journal entries -form with textarea and submit
+-loop through list of journal entries and display entries WHERE user_id matches current user

+# Stretch Senior:

+-emoji picker npm